smoketestengineering/smoketestengineering.github.io/terms-of-service.md

 ### 11. Contact Us

-If you have any questions about these Terms, please contact us at [Your Contact Email Address].
+If you have any questions about these Terms, please contact us at smoketest@gmail.com.

 By using ChargeNear, you acknowledge that you have read, understood, and agree to these Terms of Service.